 Regardless, the shoes demonstrated the adept sturdiness and structural integrity.
 Their forefoot straps covered the feet from the sides and hold them in place.
 Testers found this feature particularly supportive during lengthy tennis games since it repelled exhaustion.

-The cushioning of the shoes was brilliant as always for Adidas standards.
+The cushioning of this top hardcourt tennis shoes was brilliant as always for Adidas standards.
 Testers reported no heel or ankle pain even after hours of testing.
 The Adiprene+ cushion layering in the shoes made it easy to perform longer jumps and strides, as it would dismantle hard court impact from the root.

 Athletes with wide feet complained that the shoe was a bit too narrow, and pricked the sides of their feet.
 Players with heel injury found a similar problem with the shoe’s insole, which was insufficiently mushy.
 However, both problems were easily fixed by simply installing an additional insole, for which there was plenty of space.